Leadership Council

 Collaborative leadership

 Leadership Council is the governing body for Austin/Travis County’s Homelessness Response System.
-The Council is made up of people with firsthand experience of homelessness, service providers, local government leaders, and community equity advocates.
+The Council is made up of people with firsthand experience of homelessness, service providers, local government leaders, and community advocates.
 The group is responsible for setting and upholding best practices, policies, and procedures for organizations that provide services to unhoused people in our community.

 About Leadership Council